 TLDR (Too Long Didn't Read)

-This proposed legislation would extend most Tax Cuts and Jobs Act (TCJA) provisions permanently, enhance the Section 199A business deduction from 20% to 23%, and introduce several new tax breaks.
-For insurance agency owners, the most significant impacts would likely be the enhanced QBI deduction, higher SALT deduction caps, and potential benefits from tip/overtime exemptions for qualifying employees.
+This legislation extends most Tax Cuts and Jobs Act (TCJA) provisions permanently and introduces several new tax breaks.
+For insurance agency owners, the most significant impacts are the permanent 20% QBI deduction, $40,000 SALT deduction caps through 2029, complete preservation of PTET workarounds, permanent bonus depreciation, and potential benefits from tip/overtime exemptions for qualifying employees.

 Key Provisions That Could Impact Insurance Agencies